Mail: [email protected] Phone: +1(424)231-4091

 • local_key:

-Is the key on "nexopos_users" that is used as a reference for the junction.
+Is the key on "nexopos_users" used as a reference for the junction.
 We'll use here "id".

 You can define further relations, once you're done type "S" to skip that section.